Analysts Have Conflicting Sentiments on These Conglomerates Companies: Autoliv (ALV) and Siemens AG (OtherSIEGY)

 Autoliv (ALV)

-Autoliv has an analyst consensus of Moderate Buy, with a price target consensus of $88.31, which is a -1.9% downside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Autoliv with a $88.58 average price target, implying a -4.4% downside from current levels.
 In a report issued on November 23, Morgan Stanley also maintained a Hold rating on the stock with a $80.00 price target.

 See today’s analyst top recommended stocks >>